joshkarbi/alpaca-trader/README.md

 Install the library and compile with the -lcurl linker flag.
 Refer to: https://github.com/curl/curl.

+Also makes use of the Boost C++ library.
+Refer to https://www.boost.org/ for download instructions.

 # Building
 The application can be compiled by running the myAlgo/build.bash script.